 In a frying pan, heat the butter and sugar together until it begins to caramelise.
 Add the pear quarters and toss to coat in the caramel.

-dip the Gateaux Bordeaux cakes in the poaching liquor and put onto a heatproof serving plate.
+To serve: dip the Gateaux Bordeaux cakes in the poaching liquor and put onto a heatproof serving plate.
 Arrange the caramelised pears along side them and spoon over the sabayon.
-Glaze with a heat gun or under a hot grill.
+Glaze with a heat gun or under a hot grill.:

 Recipe reproduced with permission of Good Food Channel.

 » Metric Converter

 Recently, we have got some lovely colored wedding dresses at [url=http://www.voguequeen.com/vintage-wedding-dresses-i5886/]VogueQueen[/url] [url=http://www.voguequeen.com/p/strapless-sleeveless-organza-princess-bridal-gowns-6566913.html][img]http://www.voguequeen.com/images/medium/dresses/wedding-dresses/20131209/1309041635.jpg[/img][/url]

 » 5h ago